The streets were shining, low lingering clouds reflected the city lights and I kept stepping into puddles.

 I emerged in the most extraordinary scenery; the beacon stood to my left, an enormous cairn built with stones.
 All around, fantastic views.
 Ocean, mountains, the sky, all competing for my attention.
 A little further, I could see the cable-car station on the Western Table, but I had decided to keep this first attempt reasonable.

 I looked at my watch.
-2 hours flat from Constantia Neck.
+Two hours flat from Constantia Neck.
 Exactly what I had hoped for.
-I’d be back way before my 5 hour deadline.
+I’d be back way before my five hour deadline.
 I snapped a few pictures, almost chocked on a thick power bar I just couldn’t find the saliva to swallow, ate the other one, rested my legs horizontal for a few minutes, laced my shoes tighter for the descent, and after 15 minutes on the summit, threw myself into the trail and headed down in a slow, careful run.
 My ankles were doing well, so were the knees, but they were tired and I had to pay close attention to where I stepped.

 I was back at the Neck in an hour and fifteen minutes; total trail time: 3:30 hours.
 I gave my chauffeur a call as I was descending the final steps to the parking lot, continuously splashing myself with the water I had picked up at the water source, extremelly relieved that the run was over because the heat was really kicking in.